 Except to the extent required by applicable law and the Fund's fundamental policies, there are no limitations imposed by the Advisers as to the amount of Fund assets that may be invested in (i) any one Portfolio Fund, (ii) in Portfolio Funds managed by a particular Portfolio Fund Manager or its affiliates, (iii) indirectly in any single industry or group of industries, subject to the Fund's policy not to concentrate in a particular industry or group of industries as concentration is defined under the Investment Company Act, the rules and regulations thereunder or any exemption therefrom (see "Statement of Additional Information Fundamental Policies"), or (iv) in any issuer.
 In addition, a Portfolio Fund's investment portfolio may consist of a limited number of companies and may be concentrated in a particular industry area or group.
 Accordingly, the Fund's investment portfolio may at times be significantly concentrated, both as to managers, industries and individual companies.
+Such concentration could offer a greater potential for capital appreciation as well as increased risk of loss.
 Such concentration may also be expected to increase the volatility of the Fund's investment portfolio.
 The Fund is, however, subject to the asset diversification requirements applicable to RICs.
 See "CERTAIN TAX CONSIDERATIONS."